Data Protection Policy

 International Data Transfers

+ID implements the same safeguards to protect your data in all its locations.
 We have staff in the United States, United Kingdom, Belgium, and Switzerland.
-This means that your personal data may be transferred to and from the European Economic Area (EEA) to be processed by ID.
-ID provides adequate safeguards in line with the GDPR to protect your data after it is transferred outside the EEA.
-Furthermore, we only allow third parties to process your personal data on our behalf that are located in the EEA or a jurisdiction with an adequacy finding from the European Commission (including the US Privacy Shield).
+This means that your personal data may be transferred to and from these jurisdictions to be processed by ID.
+ID provides adequate safeguards in line with this Policy and the GDPR to protect your data wherever it is processed.
+Furthermore, we only allow third parties to process your personal data on our behalf that are located in the EEA or a jurisdiction with an adequacy finding from the European Commission.

 Limited basis for disclosure of Data